Shopping & Markets in Medellin

 If you’re looking for electronics, you could try the stores Exito Tecno or Ktronixs.
 Alternatively, the Monterrey Shopping Mall, near the Poblado Metro station, is a mecca for electronic products such as desktops, laptops and computer games.
 You can bargain a little bit but don’t expect too much difference between the shops.
 You can also obtain pirated software.

 The biggest dilemma on a holiday is often what to bring back home to family and friends.
 If you’re looking for food or beverage related treats, then specialty Colombian coffee is the most popular and easy to get gift option.
 A quick visit to Juan Valdez (the Colombian Starbucks) is usually the way to go.
 However, if you’re looking for much better quality coffee, many smaller cafes around Poblado will have their own freshly roasted beans which you can buy, grind and take home to share amongst your loved ones.
-We recommend buying coffee from Pergamino, Velvet or the Toucan Café.
+We recommend buying coffee from Pergamino, Hija Mia or Velvet.

 Another traditional food gift is “Arequipe”, the Colombian version of caramel.
 It comes in various presentations and combinations as well as offering a “lighter” version.
 There's also a coconut sweet which makes a mouthwatering treat, it's called Copelia.

 Lastly, a bottle of Aguardiente (fire water) or Medellin Ron (rum), will surely put a small on most everyone’s face who enjoys drinking.
 Because Aguardiente is mostly thought of to be an acquired taste, it may be a great gift solely for the reactions after a first shot.